Atlanta D.A. Fani Willis Says She’s Coming for Rappers Connected to Crime

 “I will not negotiate with gang members,” Willis stated at the media briefing carried by 11 Alive news.

-Surrounded by local and federal law enforcement officials, Willis said “Drug Rich” members targeted people “who showed their wealth on social media.”
+Surrounded by local and federal law enforcement officials, Willis told reporters “Drug Rich” members allegedly targeted people “who showed their wealth on social media.”

 Among the victims were superstar singer Mariah Carey, Atlanta Falcons player Calvin Ridley, and The Real Housewives of Atlanta star Marlo Hampton.

 Willis called criminal gangs a threat to public safety.
-She also had a message for Atlanta rappers involved in crime.
+She also had a message for Atlanta rappers who allegedly commit crimes.

 “I think if you decide to admit your crimes over a beat, I’m gonna use it,” Willis declared.